port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md

 ## Advanced

-Refer to the [advanced](./advanced.md) page for advanced search use cases and outputs.
+Refer to the [advanced](./advanced.md) page for advanced use cases and outputs.